EverydayHealthLogo

 Who is Dr. Smuck, Pain Medicine Specialist - Physiatrist in Stanford, CA?

 Dr. Matthew Smuck, MD is a Pain Medicine Specialist - Physiatrist, who primarily practices in Stanford, CA with 1 additional practice location.
-He has been practicing for over 22 years and is board certified by the American Board of Physical Medicine and Rehabilitation.
+He has been practicing for over 22 years and is board certified.
 Dr. Smuck graduated from Indiana University School of Medicine and completed his residency at Stanford Univ Hosp, Physical Medicine And Rehabilitation; Oakwood Hosp, Flexible Or Transitional Year.
 Dr. Smuck is fluent in English and French, and is currently seeing new patients.
 Dr. Smuck’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Smuck’s office at (248) 424-8350.

 Where did Dr. Smuck go to medical school and complete their residency?